Home Compare MNDI.L vs MT.AS

 Mondi vs ArcelorMittal: Which Stock Looks Stronger in 2026?

-ArcelorMittal holds the cleaner structural position, with the lead spread across profitability and valuation.
+The structural profiles are close, with ArcelorMittal carrying a narrow edge on growth.
+Mondi still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 On the market side, ArcelorMittal is in better shape — its trend is intact while Mondi's trend has broken down.
 That puts structure and market broadly in agreement — ArcelorMittal's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.